Top women's hockey players to boycott professional leagues

 “Because of that, together as players, we will not play in ANY professional leagues in North America this season until we get the resources that professional hockey demands and deserves.”

-The decision comes a little over a month after the sudden demise of the six-team Canadian Women’s Hockey League (CWHL) left the future of women’s professional hockey in disarray with many top players without a club team to play for.
+The decision comes just over a month after the sudden demise of the six-team Canadian Women’s Hockey League (CWHL) left the future of women’s professional hockey in disarray with many top players without a team to play for.

 The CWHL’s decision left the five-team National Women’s Hockey League (NWHL), founded in 2015 and based exclusively in the United States, as the only professional hockey option for women in North America.

-The NWHL, which had an average attendance of 954 at its 46 games during the 2018-19 season, did not immediately respond when asked how the boycott could affect its operations.
+The NWHL, which had an average attendance of 954 at its 46 games during the 2018-19 season, said in a statement it will continue with plans for its next season to begin in October.

+The league also said that after recent discussions with the NWHL Players’ Association it is offering increased salaries and a 50-50 revenue split from league-level sponsorships and media rights deals.

+“Of everyone working in women’s hockey, we are among the players’ biggest fans,” the NWHL said.

+“In a challenging climate for women’s sports, our leadership has been proud to invest a great deal of time and resources in women’s hockey and these athletes.
+We believe in them.”

-While the possibility of not playing professionally in North America next season could soon become a reality the players feel the boycott is the best way to see the creation of a single, economically viable professional league.
+While the possibility of not competing professionally in North America next season could soon become a reality, the women feel a boycott is the best way to see the creation of a single, economically viable professional league.

 “This is the moment we’ve been waiting for - our moment to come together and say we deserve more,” the players said.